deepinsight/insightface/challenges/iccv21-mfr/README.md

 10. Any float-16 model weights is prohibited, as it will lead to incorrect model size estimiation.
 11. Please use ``onnx_helper.py`` to check whether the model is valid.
 12. Participants are finally ordered in terms of lowest mean rank across two datasets: **Rank@Mask** and **Rank@MR-All**.
+13. Top-ranked participants should provide their solutions and codes to ensure their validity after submission closed.

 ## Tutorial